MAIF/otoroshi/kubernetes/overlays/cluster/readme.md

-# Simple deployment
+# Cluster deployment

-here we only deploy 2 replicas of the same otoroshi instance using redis.
+here we only deploy 2 replicas of the otoroshi leader instance using redis and 2 replicas of otoroshi worker instances

 It uses a service of type `LoadBalancer` so it's intended to run in a kubernetes cluster where external loadbalancer are supported